medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-##### Sender eksempel
+##### Sender example

 <br/>

-Uanset meddelelsestype vil det Always munde ud i følgende Sender/Identifier, hvor værdien efter 0088: selvfølgelig vil variere.
+Regardless of the message type, it will always result in the following Sender/Identifier, where the value after 0088: will of course vary.

     <Sender>
         <Identifier Authority="iso6523-actorid-upis">